ENDE25/DorkSeek/README.md

 # DorkSeek
 Graphical Google Dorks browser tool for Google.

-Link to the tool: https://ende25.github.io/DorkSeek/
+_Link to the tool_: https://ende25.github.io/DorkSeek/

 This simple tool programmed in HTML allows you to use the potential of Google Dorks for OSINT and advanced internet navigation through a simple graphical interface, freeing you from having to retain all the commands in your memory.